iamswetha7/Motivational-Posts/README.md

 # motivational-Posts
-This is the place where i write on motivational posts
+This is the place where i can write on motivational posts